Lockyer Valley - West

 Income levels sit below national averages according to AreaSearch assessment

-AreaSearch's latest postcode level ATO data for financial year 2022 shows Lockyer Valley - West had a median taxpayer income of $48,316 and an average of $57,441.
-This is lower than the national average.
-The Rest of Qld had a median of $50,780 and an average of $64,844.
-Based on Wage Price Index growth since financial year 2022, current estimates for Lockyer Valley - West are approximately $53,974 (median) and $64,167 (average) as of March 2025.
-Census 2021 income data shows incomes in Lockyer Valley - West rank modestly, between the 36th and 47th percentiles for household, family, and personal incomes.
-Income analysis reveals that 35.1% of individuals earn between $1,500 and $2,999, similar to regional patterns where 31.7% fall within this range.
+AreaSearch released postcode level ATO data for financial year 2022 on Lockyer Valley - West.
+The median income among taxpayers was $48,316 with an average of $57,441.
+This is below the national average.
+Comparatively, Rest of Qld had a median of $50,780 and an average of $64,844.
+Based on Wage Price Index growth of 13.99% since financial year 2022, current estimates for Lockyer Valley - West would be approximately $55,075 (median) and $65,477 (average) as of September 2025.
+Census 2021 income data shows household, family, and personal incomes in Lockyer Valley - West rank modestly between the 36th and 47th percentiles.
+Income analysis reveals that 35.1% of the community (4,562 individuals) earn between $1,500 and $2,999, reflecting patterns seen at regional levels where 31.7% occupy this range.
 After housing costs, residents retain 86.9% of their income, indicating strong purchasing power.
 The area's SEIFA income ranking places it in the 4th decile.

 Frequently Asked Questions - Income